mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 weave-net-t4g45                      2/2     Running   19         18d    192.168.50.13   node-3       <none>           <none>
 rajith@k8s-master:~$
 ```
-See the 6th and 7th column you can see the server IP address and the hostname respectively.
-It is implemented in master node + theree worker node one per each node.
+See the 6th and 7th column.
+You can see the server IP address and the hostname, respectively.
+It implemented in the master node + three worker node, one per node.
 {: style="text-align: justify;"}

-There are many addons available for Kubernetes, at this moment it is not required for us.
+There are many addons available for Kubernetes.
+At this moment, it is not needed for us.
 Maybe we will cover it later. [ Or if you are interested to go through it please click here](https://kubernetes.io/docs/concepts/overview/components/#addons)
 {: .notice--info}
 {: style="text-align: justify;"}